sudeeprp/rapa-home/contribute.md

 Build a tool to discover the next set of questions - It can show you the next horizon, gain deeper understanding, or at least mechanical sympathy.
 Below is an LLM-friendly way of designing such a tool.

+Prior art: [ExAge](https://github.com/meghana-gajendran/Exage) by [meghana-gajendran](https://github.com/meghana-gajendran) implements a socratic approach with curiosity triggers using AI agents.

-Explore [thoughts on vocational learning](vocational-learning.md) for starting practical application.
+Explore [thoughts on vocational learning](vocational-learning.md) for further possibilities.

 ### Recognize a learner's boundaries